Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_actions.rst

    .. code-block:: python

     class ExampleAction(AbstractAction, identifier="Example_action"):
+        """An example action for demonstration purposes."""

         class ConfigSchema(AbstractAction.ConfigSchema):
+            """The configuration schema with all attributes expected goes here."""
             target_application: str

    The ConfigSchema is used when the class is called to form the action, within the `form_request` method, detailed below.